-Ken Taylor and Joe Martin from FAI conducted four 3-hour orientations for the soldiers over the two days.
+Ken Taylor and Joe Martin from FAI conducted four three-hour orientations for the soldiers over two days.
 They instructed how to perform each of the 22 exercises from the TRX Military Fitness Program, a 12-week integrated program of functional strength and cardiovascular training designed to prepare for the physical demands of military service.
 This challenging training program is included in the TRX Force Training Kit.

-While most traditional fitness products use plate weights, elastic or pulleys for resistance, the TRX Suspension Trainer instead employs the user's bodyweight and simple physics to create an unlimited range of resistance and complete range of functional motion across hundreds of exercises.
+While most traditional fitness products use plate weights, elastic or pulleys for resistance, the TRX suspension trainer instead employs the user's body weight and simple physics to create an unlimited range of resistance and complete range of functional motion across hundreds of exercises.

-Basically an industrial-grade harness of soft nylon webbing, the TRX Suspension Trainer allows users to safely suspend their bodies in a variety of positions and to adjust resistance from 5% to 100% of their bodyweight.
-This variability of resistance levels allows users of all abilities to create a total-body work out that delivers strength, flexibility, and core stability all at once.
+Basically an industrial-grade harness of soft nylon webbing, the TRX suspension trainer allows users to suspend their bodies safely in a variety of positions and to adjust resistance from 5% to 100% of their body weight.
+This variability of resistance levels allows users of all abilities to create a total-body workout that delivers strength, flexibility and core stability all at once.

 Hetrick's first designs used parachute materials looped over a beam or tree to allow for basic movements such as rows and presses.
 These early prototypes quickly proliferated as fellow SEALs took them on deployments and began discovering new strength exercises and functional movements, thereby expanding the range of capability to train the entire body.

 As Hetrick saw increasing enthusiasm among his friends both in uniform and out, it became clear that this new way of working out was not just a tool for military personnel, but a highly effective athletic training and mainstream fitness solution.